-But attached to this cart is a little old horse, the kind Raskolnikov hates to see pulling oversized loads.
+But, attached to this cart is a little, old horse, the kind Raskolnikov hates to see pulling oversize loads.

-The horse and cart belongs to a young drunk man, named Mikolka, who comes out of the bar with friends.
+The horse and cart belong to a young, drunk man named Mikolka, who comes out of the bar with friends.
 He offers to drive them home.
 They say he's crazy.
 The horse can't do it.
 He convinces them that if they whip the horse, she'll perform.

-As the horse starts to move, the owner and two other start whipping her.
+As the horse starts to move, the owner and two others start whipping her.